corbett-mcguire/calculator/readme.md

 Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 8:00am (central).

+When you finish the requirments, create a pull request to submit your work :wink:

 ## Requirements

-Your task is to create a Javascript object that represents a calculator.
+Your task is to create a Javascript **object** that represents a calculator.
 It should have methods that provide it with the following functionality...

 - Addition
 - Subtraction